Falkirk and District Tramways

 Falkirk and District Tramways company staff photo 1916

 A group of three motormen, eight lady conductors and an inspector (with dog) in 1916.
-The motormen are wearing a new style of 'lancer' tunic with metal 'F D T C' initials on their collars.
+The motormen are wearing a new style of lancer tunic with metal 'F D T C' initials on their collars.
 A variety of regimental badges are also in evidence (motorman top left, conductress bottom left, and conductress 2nd from the right on the front row); this was a common practice amongst tramway staff across the UK, both during the war and for a short while afterwards.
 With thanks to Alan Brotchie.

 Falkirk and District Tramways staff photo